square/reader-sdk-flutter-plugin/doc/get-started.md

 1. Add Reader SDK to your Xcode project:
    * Open `Runner.xcworkspace` in Xcode.
    * Open the **General** tab for your app target in Xcode.
-   * Drag the newly downloaded `SquareReaderSDK.framework` into the **Embedded Binaries** section and click "Finish" in the modal that appears.
+   * Drag the newly downloaded `SquareReaderSDK.xcframework` into the **Embedded Binaries** section and click "Finish" in the modal that appears.
 1. Add a Reader SDK build phase:
    * Open `Runner.xcworkspace` in Xcode.